Azure SQL Transparent Data Encryption with customer-managed key

 It may happen that someone with sufficient access rights to the key vault accidentally disables server access to the key by:

-revoking key vault's get, wrapKey, unwrapKey permissions from the server
+revoking the key vault's get, wrapKey, unwrapKey permissions from the server

 deleting the key